kennneth1/sf-crime-warehouse/README.md

 * How do crime patterns differ by police district?
 * What percentage of incidents are resolved?

-The final warehouse models crime data at the **incident grain**, where each row represents one unique crime incident.
+The final warehouse models crime data at the **incident-offense grain**, where each row represents the latest authoritative state of one offense associated with a police incident.
 ---

 # Architecture